sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

   ROCEv2 uses PFC to prevent buffer overflow and get zero-packet loss by generating priority based pause.
 With PFC, port having lossless and lossy priorities traffic at the same time by sending pause frame to only one (or some) priority traffic without impacting the others priority traffic.
 PFC is propagated on a hop by hop basis.
 And PFC frames are sent from node that has experienced congestion toward the sender.
 For example, from a switch to another switch, then from a switch to a server’s NIC.

 * 802.1Qaz Enhanced Transmission Selection (ETS)
   With ETS, specific bandwidth is assigned to each of the CoS.
 It prevents a single traffic class of “hogging” all the bandwidth and starving other classes.
-A
 And when a given load doesn’t fully utilize its allocated bandwidth, it is available to others classes.

 * Data Center Bridging Capability Exchange protocol (DCBX) – 802.1Qaz [optional]